 Victoria is tiny next to Toronto, which recently overtook Chicago as North America's fourth most populous city.
 Where acquiring a real sense of the latter requires prolonged immersion—it's at once rightfully metropolitan-feeling, and puzzlingly smalltownish—Victoria has a more distinct atmosphere.
 The friction between its genteel capital-city orderliness, and archetypal island-city non-chalance presents a contradiction that's somehow deeply and essentially Canadian.

 The scope of Butterfield's influence extends well beyond Miller and Jang. , who also worked with Wandelweiser founder Antoine Beuger and James Tenney, is another noteworthy student who has produced a fascinating and varied body of work. is currently a crucial part of Victoria's tightly-knit contemporary music community.
 Like Cormier, he also traveled to Germany to work with Beuger privately, but subsequently joined the Wandelweiser collective.
-He now co-runs the aptly-named monthly series with Jang, where music from the local and national community intersects the diffuse one described by Wandelweiser. , who studied with both Butterfield and Linda Catlin Smith, also has parallel compositional-curatorial streams in his practice.
+He and Laura Brandes now co-run the aptly-named monthly series , where music from the local and national community intersects the diffuse one described by Wandelweiser. , who studied with both Butterfield and Linda Catlin Smith, also has parallel compositional-curatorial streams in his practice.
 He's currently the New Music Coordinator for gallery—a veritable contemporary art institution in Victoria since the mid 1970's. followed the same path as Reiche from Laurier to UVic a few years before him, and also was his predecessor at Open Space.
 As both a composer and performer, she's another key fixture in Victoria's current musical ecosystem.

 is another fascinating figure, if not only for his music, for his dizzying tract (Bloomsbury, 2013)—perhaps the closest thing to a manifesto this vague group may have seen yet.
 Of course, remaining true to form (or lack thereof), this preposterous, psychedelic slab of musicological magick certainly isn't applicable to everyone in question presently.
 Nonetheless it reveals pertinent themes that are both latent within and integral to this body of work, often by way of citing some of its most intriguing exponents.
 The text itself, although totally engrossing, is laden with obstacles to full comprehension: distractingly enormous footnootes, half-truths and, at its most colourful, parallel columns of conflicting text.